MrBearPresident/JBL_Soundbar/README.md

 ## Setup Instructions

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=jbl_integration)
+### Automatic Setup
+The integration will scann network devices through zeroconf and propose them to you.

+### Manual Setup
 1. Go to the Integrations page
 2. Search for "jbl_integration"
 3. Through the UI, configure the ip address of the soundbar